 Strolling down King’s Road is always a shopping pleasure, but during the holidays with the lights, Christmas windows and festive atmosphere it’s over the top fun.
 There’s just the right blend of fashion shops and restaurants and coffee shops so you can pop in and warm up with a hot chocolate or rest your feet over lunch before hitting the shops again.

 For a festive holiday shopping experience, there’s really no better place in London than Covent Garden.
 With street performers, markets, tons of shops and restaurants and sparkly Christmas lights and decorations, it’s a fun shopping spot for the whole family.
-We love how there’s less traffic to worry about while exploring the shops in the Piazza and the surrounding neighbourhood.
-Take your time exploring Floral Street, Long Acre and make your way up to colourful Neal’s Yard and explore the great shopping along Earlham Street over to the Seven Dials area.
+We love how there’s less traffic to worry about while exploring the shops in the Piazza and the surrounding neighborhood.
+Take your time exploring Floral Street, Long Acre and make your way up to colorful Neal’s Yard and explore the great shopping along Earlham Street over to the Seven Dials area.
 You’ll find traditional pubs and tons of restaurant in the area when you’re ready for a shopping break.

 Piccadilly, St James & Jermyn Street

-It’s not Christmas for us until we visit Fortnum & Mason on Piccadilly, which is our favourite Christmas shopping store.
+It’s not Christmas for us until we visit Fortnum & Mason on Piccadilly, which is our favorite Christmas shopping store.
 The decorations are elegant and unique and the floors of home décor, fashion and gourmet food selection make it a must during the holidays – and throughout the year!
 The holiday windows are classic and always unique and a festive holiday event when combined with afternoon tea at Fortnum & Mason.
 Nearby you’ll find St. James Church and if you meander through the courtyard on the opposite side is Jermyn Street lined with fine clothing shops.
 On November 27th you can enjoy the Fayre of St. James and the Jermyn Street Christmas Lights celebration.
-Cross Piccadilly and you’ll find Old Bond Street, which is home to luxury boutiques and jewellry stores.
+Cross Piccadilly and you’ll find Old Bond Street, which is home to luxury boutiques and jewelry stores.

 If you’re looking for a great selection of high street shops without the crowds of Oxford Street and Regent Street, then you’ll want to visit Kensington High Street.
 There’s a large Marks & Spencer, a two level Whole Foods, large Waterstone’s bookstore, fashion boutiques and more.
 As you head up Kensington Church Street toward Notting Hill you’ll find antique and home décor shops lining the road.
-While you’re in the neighbourhood, you could also pop over the Kensington Palace (why not!) and visit their gift shop, which has something for everyone royal in your family.
+While you’re in the neighborhood, you could also pop over the Kensington Palace (why not!) and visit their gift shop, which has something for everyone royal in your family.
 There’s a cute café in Kensington Palace or you could stroll over to the Orangery for an elegant meal or afternoon tea.

 Notting Hill has its own unique shopping charm throughout the year, which is just as special during the holidays.
-An excellent selection of smart and very stylish boutiques are centred around Westbourne Grove and Ledbury Road.
+An excellent selection of smart and very stylish boutiques are centered around Westbourne Grove and Ledbury Road.
 You can hunt for treasures at the antique shops along Portobello Road, but there’s so much more than the antique shops and market the street is famous for.
-You’ll find trendy boutiques, excellent bookshops, cafés and restaurants in the neighbourhood, too.
+You’ll find trendy boutiques, excellent bookshops, cafés and restaurants in the neighborhood, too.

-London Perfect Shopping Tip: For the readers on your shopping list, stop in the Notting Hill Bookshop at 13 Blenheim Crescent (just off Portobello Road), which was used in the movie “Notting Hill” with Hugh Grant and Julia Roberts.
+Christmas Shopping in London Tip: For the readers on your shopping list, stop in the Notting Hill Bookshop at 13 Blenheim Crescent (just off Portobello Road), which was used in the movie Notting Hill with Hugh Grant and Julia Roberts.
 Just across the street is Books for Cooks, a fabulous bookshop dedicated to cookbooks.
 Around the corner on Kensington Park Road is Lutyens & Rubenstein, a shop so lovely it will make book lovers go weak at the knees.
 It’s a great spot for stationary and gift items as well.